 I launched Sara Glaser Graphic Design in 1989, working as an independent designer and calligrapher/fine artist, with stints as in-house designer at the Judah L. Magnes Museum, Regent Press, and Bay Records Recording Studios.

-When not at the digital drafting table, I enjoy singing, strumming, and making silly graphics for my folk duo, the New Oak Pilgrims.
+When not at the digital drafting table, I enjoy singing, strumming, and, on occasion, recording.